- Shows and Tickets

 Over the span of 12–20 weeks, participants come together in a respectful circle, leaving the yard behind and creating a safe environment to share and explore as artists.
 For the first half of the program, participants engage in team-building exercises; read and discuss a work of Shakespeare; and create original poetry, prose, and dialogue that relate moments in the play to moments in the participants’ own lives.
 The second half of the program is a rehearsal process in which all participants operate as an ensemble, coming together to produce a performance that includes Shakespeare’s play side by side with their own original works.

-Reflecting Shakespeare runs at Las Colinas Women’s Detention and Reentry Facility, and on three yards at California State Prison, Centinela.
+Reflecting Shakespeare runs at Las Colinas Women’s Detention and Reentry Facility, on four yards at California State Prison, Centinela, and on one yard at Richard J. Donovan Correctional Facility.

 Our playwriting program, Community Voices, runs a Summer Workshop at Las Colinas.

-Our Globe For All Tour performs at Las Colinas Women’s Detention and Reentry Facility and California State Prison, Centinela.
+Our Globe For All Tour performs at Las Colinas Women’s Detention and Reentry Facility, California State Prison, Centinela, and Richard J. Donovan Correctional Facility.

 Reflecting Shakespeare Reentry